enayds/Stockfinder_App/Readme.md

-Here's a README file for your project:

----

 # StockFinder App

 StockFinder is a web application built with Streamlit that allows users to explore insights and filter stocks based on various financial metrics.